Scuba Diving Gran Canaria: boat dives on the southwest coast

 There are some little natural beaches, natural pools, and manmade beaches to be found all over Arguineguín before it stretches out on both sides.
 On one side, into the much bigger beach of Patalavaca, at about a 1,5 km walking distance, and at the other side into a new little hiking trail to El Pajar, where a brand new resort is to be found (ad).

 You can read more about this in a new upcoming blog post about Arguineguín.
-Use the search box from Booking below to book your accommodation on Gran Canaria, or click here if you prefer to book through Agoda. ( I receive a small commission on your booking).
+Use the search box from Booking below to book your accommodation on Gran Canaria, or click here if you prefer to book through Agoda (ad).

 Booking.com